 5. Do you live the law of chastity?

 As defined in the temple—sex only between a man and woman who are legally and lawfully wedded—Yes.
 I have never had sex with anyone but my wife.
-Nor am I, nor have I been, unfaithful to her in any way.
+Nor am I, nor have I been, sexually unfaithful to her.

-But the law of chastity as defined by myself or Jesus in the Sermon on the Mount — no. It is a law that was made purposefully so lofty and idealistic as to be nearly impossible to keep (an absolute lack of selfishness in sexual desire).
+But the law of chastity as defined by myself or Jesus in the Sermon on the Mount — no. It is a law that was made purposefully so lofty and idealistic as to be nearly impossible to keep (an absolute lack of lust, which I define as selfishness in sexual desire).
 Christ’s whole point in saying “whosoever looketh on a woman to lust after her hath committed adultery with her already in his heart” was to show the pharasaically minded Jews that they were all guilty of sin.
 Just as saying “whosoever is angry with his brother” is under the same judgement as those who kill.
-As in “you’re all murderers in sense, so don’t put too much emphasis on the letter of the law—look to the Spirit of the law and treating others as you would be treated instead”.
+As in “you’re all murderers in sense, so don’t put too much emphasis on the letter of the law—look to the Spirit of the law and treating others as you would be treated instead.
+Realize you always fall short of the law and try and be better!”
 Like the Mosaic Law, the LDS strictures on chastity are useful and generally good for youth and society.
 But I think Christ’s Sermon on the Mount was trying to counter this type of pharisaical rigidity in moral law.
-I think Joseph Smith’s life is a testament to the same principle.

-The strict rigidity we have assigned to our modern “law of chastity” combined with the misapplied concepts of essential perfection which we apply to our “prophet seers and revelators” (I use those term sarcastically here) forms the basis of my issue with this question which I think is one of the largest reasons why good people leave Mormonism with bitter feelings.
+The strict rigidity we have assigned to our modern “law of chastity” combined with the misapplied concepts of essential perfection which we apply to our “prophet seers and revelators” (I use those term sarcastically here), forms the basis of my issue with this question which I think is one of the largest reasons why good young people leave Mormonism with bitter feelings.
+This is especially sad because it’s so hypocritical given our history.
 Our pharisaic definition of “chastity” combined with our pharisaic view of our leadership dictates that Joseph Smith must have lived our modern concept of the law of chastity.
-And that all of his words and actions were that of a “prophet, seer and revelator”.
+And that all of his words and actions were that of a “prophet, seer and revelator.”
 And that God would not have let him “lead the church astray” in any way.
 (All false conclusions when you look at Biblical examples of prophets and High Priests).